indigo-dc/orchent/gitbook/user.md

 ```

 ### Selecting The Orchestrator
-All commands, except with the help command above, need the 'url' flag to be set.
-The url flag defines the base url of the orchestrator to connect to.
+All commands, except with the help command above, need the base url of the orchestrator
+to be set.
+This can be done by setting it in the 'ORCHESTRATOR_URL' environment variable
+(see above) or via the url flag.
-The flag can be set at any position of the command, yet we recommend settint it as
+The flag can be set at any position of the command, yet we recommend setting it as
-the first parameter:
+the first parameter, if not using the environment variable:
 ```
 $ orchent --url=https://my.orchestrator.info/some/path
 ```